Using turbodbc to access Azure Synapse SQL-on-demand endpoints

 echo 'export PATH="$PATH:/opt/mssql-tools/bin"' >> ~/.bashrc

-Now you can connect with turbodbc to the SQL-on-demand pool to execute your queries:
+Now you can connect using turbodbc to the SQL-on-Demand pool and execute your queries:

 import turbodbc